A Travel Price Comparison for Japan Kyoto vs. Shiretoko National Park for Couples, Families, and Backpackers

 Backpackers and budget travelers should spend more time in Kyoto than Shiretoko National Park if your budget allows for it.
 With a larger number of budget-friendly sights, good nightlife, and active things to do, anyone traveling on a budget would have a good time in Kyoto.

-You'll find nightlife and food around the historic city of Kyoto.
+You'll find nightlife and food around the cultural city of Kyoto.
 Exploring the old town is a popular activity.
 Most people head to the area for the museums.
 The length of your ideal trip is an individual decision.
 One day is usually not enough time for a trip here as there is plenty to do.

 In Shiretoko National Park, many people enjoy the that this national park destination offers.
 Make sure you spend some time hiking while you're in the area.
 Lots of people come for the hiking.
 This remote,natural,scenic,pristine offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.